 Truvada is the brand name for the medication used as PrEP.
-HIV positive people have been using this medication for years to fight off the virus and stay healthy.
+People living with HIV have been using this medication for years to fight off the virus and stay healthy.
 Now it is being used to help keep people HIV negative.
 So Truvada is both a treatment for HIV and a way to prevent it.

-For HIV negative people who take it every day, PrEP can lower the risk of getting HIV by greater than 99%.
+For HIV negative people who take it every day or at least four times a week, PrEP can lower the risk of getting HIV by 99%.
 This means that PrEP is as effective as the correct use of condoms.

 PrEP is a pill that you take once a day.
 When taken daily, PrEP builds up to maximum protective levels in the rectum and anus after 7-10 days and in the vagina and bloodstream after 21 days and continues to protect you for as long as you continue taking it every day.
 PrEP does not protect against other sexually transmitted infections like syphilis or gonorrhea.

 To get PrEP, talk to your primary care provider about getting a prescription.
 While you are using PrEP, you will need to check in with your doctor every three months.